tanaysarkar0408/Agent4AE/README.md

 ## License

-This project is licensed under TANAY SARKAR😉.
+This project is licensed under MIT .